-Do You Really Need the HDMI 2.1 Cable?
+Do You Need the HDMI 2.1 Cable For PS5?

-In other words, if you have a FHD@60Hz monitor or TV, then even an HDMI 1.4 cable can work.
-And if you are wondering, yes, HDMI IS backwards compatible.
+In other words, if you have an FHD@60Hz monitor or TV, then even an HDMI 1.4 cable can work.
+And if you are wondering, yes, HDMI IS backward compatible.

-The only time you will actually need an HDMI 2.1 cable is when you have a monitor or TV with 4K resolution and 120Hz refresh rate and you want to leverage all that.
+You will only need an HDMI 2.1 cable when you have a monitor or TV with 4K resolution and 120Hz refresh rate, and you want to leverage all that.

-For that you will need a TV with an HDMI 2.1 port as well – which is often only found on top of the line brand new TVs.
+For that, you will need a TV with an HDMI 2.1 port, which is often only found on top-of-the-line brand-new TVs.

-In addition to that, you must understand that PS5 isn’t really aiming to hit the performance rating of 4K@120Hz (120 frame per second) for their games any ways.
+In addition to that, you must understand that PS5 isn’t aiming to hit the performance rating of 4K@120Hz (120 frames per second) for their games anyway.

 Pushing 120 frames per second at 4K resolution would be a struggle even for a PS5 and even with highly optimized titles.

-According to Christopher Mullins, Sony’s Digital and Home Cinema Product Manager, PS5 is rather aiming for a great 4K@60Hz experience.
-For this even an HDMI 2.0 cable would suffice.
+According to Christopher Mullins, Sony’s Digital and Home Cinema Product Manager, PS5 aims for a tremendous 4K@60Hz experience instead.
+For this, even an HDMI 2.0 cable would suffice.

-Hence, in majority of the cases, you may not even need an HDMI 2.1 cable after all.
+Hence, in most cases, you may not even need an HDMI 2.1 cable after all.